Prince Sufri Bolkiah: Personal life

 It is claimed that he is suffering from a skin disorder.
-He has been married 4 times which are: Pengiran Anak Isteri Pengiran Anak Salma binti Pengiran Anak Muhammad Salleh (From 14 July 1971–1981), Dayang Hajjah Siti Ruhaizah binti Ibrahim (From 20 February 1982–1986), Hajah Mazuin binti Hamzah (From 11 February 1987–2003) and Pengiran Bini Hajah Faizah binti Dato Haji Nasir (Since 1999).
+He has been married 4 times which are: Pengiran Anak Isteri Pengiran Anak Salma binti Pengiran Anak Muhammad Salleh (14 July 1971–1981), Dayang Hajjah Siti Ruhaizah binti Ibrahim (20 February 1982–1986), Hajah Mazuin binti Hamzah (11 February 1987–2003) and Pengiran Bini Hajah Faizah binti Dato' Haji Nasir (since 1999).
+He resides in Istana Darul Hana.

-During the 1990 Commonwealth Games in Auckland, he participated in the Men's Shooting Clay Pigeon Trap and obtained 127 points, which puts him in last place.
+During the 1990 Commonwealth Games in Auckland, he participated in the Men's Shooting Clay Pigeon Trap and obtained 127 points, which put him in last place.
 It was noted that he was unhappy with his shotgun during the competition.

 Issue

 As of 26 January 2017, he has a total of 10 children which are: